SRON-Earth/Balsa/README.md

 	             max_preload=0,
 	             single_precision = False )

-The 'single_precision' flag switches from double-precision representation to single-precision.
+The `single_precision` flag switches from double-precision representation to single-precision.
 N.B. using a different representation during training and classification incurs a performance penalty during model-loading.
 The purpose of the other parameters is described in the C++ Balsa documentation.